The returns on a content development process usually go one of two ways.

 Step 8: Hit Publish and Modify Content Development Plans

-When you’ve finally finished writing and optimizing that piece of content, it’s time to send it out into the world.
+When you’ve finally finished writing and optimizing a piece of content, it’s time to send it out into the world.

 But just because you hit publish doesn’t mean you can forget about the content and move on to the next piece.
 Content development is a long-term initiative, and it never ends.

-After you finish Step 5 and you’ve got a list of content ideas, you can fill out an editorial calendar to keep track of a consistent publishing schedule.
-Then, you can start developing individual pieces of content to target audiences and customers.
+After you finish step five and have a list of content ideas, use them to fill out an editorial calendar to keep track of a consistent publishing schedule.
+Then, you can develop individual content pieces to target audiences and customers.

-As you monitor the successes, failures, and feedback from content development efforts, you can start to modify your overall strategy.
-Making iterative changes will help you fuel your distribution strategy with high-quality content that always meets the audience’s needs.
+As you monitor the successes, failures, and feedback from content development efforts, you can begin to modify your overall strategy.
+Making iterative changes will help you fuel your distribution strategy with high-quality content that consistently meet the audience’s needs.

 The steps listed here don’t represent a silver bullet answer to your content marketing needs.